Why Is My Cat Itching and Licking So Much?

 According to Dr. Lambo and Dr. Osborne, veterinarians use a variety of tests to diagnose the cause of a cat’s itching and licking, including:

-- Physical examination: Your vet will do a thorough physical exam to check for visible signs of fleas, mites, infections, or skin irritation.
+- Physical examination: Your vet will do a thorough exam to check for visible signs of fleas, mites, infections, or skin irritation.

 - Skin scraping: This entails collecting skin samples to check for mites and other parasites under a microscope.